lauramar6261/products_api/README.md

 ```
 POST /products/
 ```
-Add a new product
+Add a new product.
-You must provide the following keys: name, upc, image, and user_id
+You must provide the following keys along its values: name, upc, image, and user_id

 ```